-Is bat shaving and bat rolling legal?
-Our short answer is probably not for rolling and flat out NO for shaving.
+Is bat shaving and bat rolling illegal?
+Our short answer is probably for rolling and flat out YES for shaving.
 There are some arguable exceptions and we discuss the reasoning behind our answer below.
 While there are a few sites that brazenly offer these services, most deals are found on eBay with searches like this.

 What Is Bat Rolling?

 Bat rolling is an accelerated break-in process for composite bats that brings a bat to peak performance.
 More specifically, mechanical rollers built within a type of vice, compress the barrel along its length.
 This compression loosens the composite fibers in the barrel.
 As the barrel becomes more easily compressed, it creates better trampoline effect at impact.
 Rolling’s effectiveness is a proven theory.

 Rolling will also shorten the total lifespan of your bat and void warranties.
 It is difficult to recognize a rolled bat.

 Bat shaving is the thinning of a barrel’s width from the inside.
 This process artificially increases the bat’s trampoline effect.
 It also lowers the bat’s swing weight.
 Shaving a bat requires the removal of an end cap where a type of lathe then removes shavings on the bat’s inner diameter.
 This thinner bat is both lighter and likely contains more trampoline effect than is allowed.

 Like rolling, shaving a bat will shorten the lifespan of your bat.
 As well, durability is seriously compromised.